 June 18 LIMITS

-No athlete would want to say that they limited their team or made them less successful than they could have been.
-There is something about athletes that want to say they are winners.
-However, if they choose not to follow the coach’s instructions or the game plan they have been given, they can limit their team because they no longer are following the same game plan.
+No one would want to say that they limited their team or made them less successful than they could have been.
+There is something about us that wants to say that we are winners.
+However, if they choose not to follow the instructions or the plan we have been given, we can limit our success because we no longer follow the same plan.
 Even as Christians, when we choose not to follow God or work with other Christians, we can limit God’s blessings to us and His work in other people’s lives.
 Are you limiting God?

 1 Kings 19:1-21